What is pyoderma gangrenosum?

 Diagnosis and Tests

-PG can be difficult to diagnose.
-No single test can confirm a diagnosis, so doctors often order tests to rule out other possible causes of a patient’s skin problems.
-Diseases that must be ruled out include:
+Pyoderma gangrenosum can be challenging to diagnose.
+No single test can confirm a diagnosis, so healthcare providers often order tests to rule out other possible causes of skin problems.
+These diseases include:

 Management and Treatment